ktorch/ktorch/docs/pointers.rst

 .. function:: table:obj[]

-   | Return a table of allocated objects with brief description.
+   | Return a table of allocated objects with brief descriptions.